5 Exciting Careers after a Degree in Film Making

 3. Screenwriter

 A screenwriter is in charge of creating original, plausible and above all, filmable scripts for directors and producers.
 Creating a script, complete with instructions for camera angles, shots, and lighting are among a screenwriter’s duties.
+This role is a prime example of a career in the film industry that you can pursue with a film degree.
 The process also involves:

 • Brainstorming ideas or selecting a source to adapt a story from